- Google’s organic search algorithm incorporates many different on-page factors.

 Structured Data Tools

-Keyword research tools like Ahrefs include an analysis of the search engine results pages that reveals the SERP features shown for a target keyword.
-This helps you understand which types of data you’ll need to implement to show up for those features.
+Keyword research tools like Semrush and Ahrefs analyze the Google search engine results pages and display all the SERP features for a target keyword.
+This helps you identify which types of data you’ll need to implement to show up for those features.

 The simplest way to implement structured data is to use Google’s Structured Data Markup Helper.
 Enter the URL of a page and Google will guide you through the process of adding structured data.
 You can then test the structured data using Google’s Structured Data Testing Tool.
 Or, you can reference Bing’s guide to marking up your site with structured data.